Skip to main contentSkip to main navigationSkip to footer content

 How long do I have to live in a triple?
 Can I change rooms?

 If you are interested in a different room type, please join the waiting list to communicate your preferences.
-While you will have a year-long contract for a triple room, as other spaces become available, we will offer those opportunities to residents in the order they joined the wait list.
+While you will have a year-long contract for a triple room, as other spaces become available, we will offer those opportunities to residents in the order that they joined the wait list.
 Each semester we open a room change process to all residents, where they can change room types or roommates if the space is available.

 Do I have to change rooms or de-triple?